What Is PPO Health Insurance?

 PPO rates by company

-Oscar has the cheapest PPO rates from a major insurance company.
-But the best PPOs for most people come from Blue Cross Blue Shield.
+Oscar has the cheapest PPO rates from a But the best PPOs for most people come from Blue Cross Blue Shield.

 Company